BMV 700 - Complete Kit

 Next, to the basic display options, such as voltage, current, and ampere-hours consumed, the BMV-700 series also displays state of charge, time to go, and power consumption in Watts.

 The BMV-702 features an additional input which can be programmed to measure the voltage (of a second battery), temperature or midpoint voltage (see below).

 All electrical connections are to the quick connect PCB on the current shunt.
 The shunt connects to the monitor with a standard RJ12 telephone cable.
 Included: RJ 12 cable (10 m) and battery cable with fuse (2 m); no other components needed.

-Also included are a separate front bezel for a square or round display appearance; a securing ring for the rear mounting and screws for the front mounting.
+Also included is a separate front bezel for a square or round display appearance; a securing ring for the rear mounting and screws for the front mounting.

-A quick install menu and a detailed setup menu with scrolling texts assists the user when going through the various settings.
+A quick install menu and a detailed setup menu with scrolling texts assist the user when going through the various settings.
 Please consult the manual for details.

 • Battery voltage, current, power, ampere-hours consumed and state of charge